We love great beer in Virginia’s Blue Ridge.

 19. Burgers & Beer

 What pairs better with a burger than a great craft beer?!
 Sorry, Coca-Cola.
 Many of the best burgers in Virginia’s Blue Ridge are served at restaurants that also offer excellent craft beer options.
-You can’t go wrong with any burger & beer combination at Jack Brown’s Beer & Burger Joint, Beamer’s 25, Town Center Tap House, and B-Sides.
-You can also save every Monday night with burger specials at Martin’s Downtown Bar & Grill and Ballast Point Brewing Company, as well as Beale's on Wednesday nights!
+You can’t go wrong with any burger & beer combination at Three Notch'd Craft Kitchen & Brewery, Jack Brown’s Beer & Burger Joint, Beamer’s 25, Town Center Tap House, and B-Sides.
+You can also save every Monday night with burger specials at Martin’s Downtown Bar & Grill, as well as Beale's on Wednesday nights!

 20. Beer Events & Festivals